Whipped Chocolate Milk Recipe

 As a participant in the Amazon Services LLC Associates Program and other affiliate programs, Quick Prep Recipes may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

-This whipped chocolate milk has everything you love about classic chocolate milk, just made creamier and dreamier.
+This whipped chocolate milk has everything you love about classic chocolate milk, but even creamier and dreamier.
 Made in 5 minutes with 5 ingredients, whipped chocolate is spooned over milk, then finished off with mini marshmallows.
 Enjoy it hot or cold, with toppings you love.
 It’s whimsical enough for kids to love, but indulgent enough to satisfy grown-up cravings.

 It’s my family’s tradition to enjoy a cup of peppermint hot chocolate at Christmas, but for the rest of the year, our go-to chocolate drink is whipped chocolate milk.
 It’s rich, velvety, and oh-so-creamy, plus it’s ridiculously easy to make.